brontosaurusrex/brontosaurusrex.github.io/_posts/2023-09-05-Total-commander-AddChange-comments-for-multiple-files.md

 assuming there is 'files/change attributes' setting saved with name 'ok'.

+edit: Noncomplete unicode support seems to be fixed in total commander > 11.02

+## btw

+For single item the shortkey to change comment is

+    ctrl + z

 ---
 This is what chatGPT has to say about descript.ion: